 Our ambitious curriculum is designed to ensure that all students are able to thrive, both academically and personally, at Driffield School and Sixth Form.
 Our five year curriculum is broad and balanced; we teach this in two key stages (Key Stage 3 in Years 7, 8 and 9 and Key Stage 4 in Years 10 and 11).
-At KS3, students have studied a core curriculum (English, maths and science), alongside a range of other academic subjects including: history, geography, languages (French or Spanish), computing, music, drama, art, technology, physical education, religious studies and APEX.
+At Key Stage 3, students have studied a core curriculum (English, maths and science), alongside a range of other academic subjects including: history, geography, languages (French or Spanish), computing, music, drama, art, technology, physical education, religious studies and APEX.
 The Key Stage 3 curriculum is carefully planned and sequenced to ensure that students develop the knowledge and skills they will need to successfully move on to Key Stage 4.

-Our KS4 curriculum offer is designed to ensure that all students continue to follow a broad and balanced curriculum that equips them with the knowledge, skills and experiences that they need to lead successful lives.
+Our Key Stage 4 curriculum offer is designed to ensure that all students continue to follow a broad and balanced curriculum that equips them with the knowledge, skills and experiences that they need to lead successful lives.
 During Year 9, students select their GCSE options and embark on a two year programme of study that will lead to examinations at the end of Year 11.
 The options process allows students to specialise in the subjects that they enjoy, and excel in, and the timetable allows more time to develop the depth of knowledge in the subjects they have chosen.

-All students will study English Language, English Literature, mathematics, science, physical education and APEX (Achieving Personal Excellence).
+All students will study: English Language, English Literature, mathematics, science, physical education and APEX (Achieving Personal Excellence).
 APEX is designed to develop our students into thoughtful, responsible and informed members of the community who are prepared for life beyond school.
 The APEX programme in years 10 and 11 will focus on building greater knowledge and awareness of both PSHE (Personal, Social, Health and Economic) education and religious studies.
 Please note that physical education does not lead to an external examination, unless it is chosen as an optional subject.

 In addition to the core curriculum, students will study four other subjects and we offer a wide range of subjects for all learners to study, including a number of vocational GCSE options.
+Most students will study a language, a humanity and two other options.
+Information on pathways is outlined on pages 8 and 9.